MusicBucket/musicbucket-bot/README.rst

 -  ``/mymusic`` Retrieves the music that you shared in all the chats.
    It has to be called from a private conversation.
 - ``/topalbums`` Top Albums.
 Returns the Last.fm top albums of your user.
+- ``/topartists`` Top Artists.
+Returns the Last.fm top artists of your user.
+- ``/toptracks`` Top Tracks.
+Returns the Last.fm top tracks of your user.
 -  ``/np`` Now Playing.
 Returns track information about what you are currently playing in Last.fm.
 -  ``/lastfmset username`` Sets a Last.fm username to your Telegram